La Familia (Beitar supporters' group): Incidents

 The group is notorious for chants insulting Arab players, and for displaying the flag of the banned Kach party.
-Cheers with lines including "death to the Arabs" and "Muhammad is a homosexual" are common.
+Chants with lines including "death to the Arabs" and "Muhammad is a homosexual" are common.

 During a December 2007 Toto Cup semi-final game between Beitar Jerusalem and the Israeli-Arab team Bnei Sakhnin, La Familia sang provocative chants insulting the Islamic prophet Muhammad.
 The Israel Football Association (IFA) punished Beitar by forcing them to play their next game against Sakhnin with no fans present.
 Vandals set fire to the IFA's offices and left graffiti threatening the life of the IFA chairman.
 The graffiti included the initials "LF" for La Familia, but the group denied involvement.
 Bnei Sakhnin is the only Arab-Israeli club in the Premier League.
 Matches between the clubs often result in violence and arrests.

 Beitar was disciplined in 2008 after fans disrupted a minute of silence to mark the death of Prime Minister Yitzhak Rabin.
 Later that year La Familia led a pitch invasion in what would have been a title-clinching win against Maccabi Herzliya.
 The IFA deducted two points from Beitar and ordered that the next game be played behind closed doors.
 In December 2011, fans yelled "Give Toto a banana" towards Nigerian-born Toto Tamuz.
 The IFA again punished Beitar with a two-point deduction and another game in an empty stadium.

 Supporters stormed the Malha Mall after a match in March 2012 while chanting "Death to Arabs".
 It was reported that Arab workers were harassed and beaten.
 A few months later, a group of Beitar fans attacked a McDonald's where Arabs were among the staff.